College Factual by our College Data Analytics Team

 $63,804 Median Starting Salary

-Every student who is interested in nursing has to check out Castleton University.
-Located in the distant town of Castleton, Castleton is a public university with a small student population.
+Every student who is interested in nursing needs to check out Castleton University.
+Located in the town of Castleton, Castleton is a public university with a small student population.
 This university ranks 8th out of 11 schools for overall quality in the state of Vermont.

 More information about a degree in nursing from Castleton University